-At Elmhurst, we have drawn upon the passion and expertise of our staff to.
+At Elmhurst, we have drawn upon the passion and expertise of our staff to create an engaging curriculum.
 Our wider curriculum is rich, diverse and challenging.
 Each term or half term, sees a new topic introduced within each year group.
 Our topics are designed to reflect the needs and interests of our pupils.

 The attached curriculum map lets parents know exactly what topics are being taught.

 Information about our curriculum and our approach to different subjects is published on this website.
 If you wish to find out more about the curriculum we offer, please contact the school office who can arrange a meeting with the relevant member of staff.

 At Elmhurst, we think it very important that our pupils develop a strong set of values and principles, and that they question and understand what it means to grow up in British society.
 Through a rich and challenging humanities curriculum, and through a focus on key events in British History - such as the creation of Magna Carta which is celebrating its eight-hundredth anniversary this year - we invite pupils to reflect upon their role in a diverse, multicultural and multi faith society.